SebastianItamari/Medieval-Jump/README.md

 - **Unity Hub** installed
 - **Unity Editor** version `2022.3.20f1` or higher (recommended)

-> ✅ *Make sure to use the same version used in the project to avoid compatibility issues.*
+> ✅ *Make sure to use the recommended version in the project to avoid compatibility issues.*

 ### 📥 Clone the Repository